twlevelup/robocop-robocrushers/README.md

 ## Setup
-_note: any commands run on the command line are prefixed with `$ ` - you won't need to include the `$ ` when running the command_
+_Note: any commands run on the command line are prefixed with `$ ` - you won't need to include the `$ ` when running the command._

 ### Prerequisites
-1. git
+1. Git
 2. Ruby 2.1.5

 ### Git setup